Last Updated on

 Lloyd’s Inn Singapore is about an 8-minute walk from Somerset Station (NS23).

-Things to do in Singapore for 2 days: Day 2 (purple pins)
+Things to do in Singapore in 2 days: Day 2 (purple pins)

 1 & 2.
 Check out Orchard Road and Peranakan heritage houses on Emerald Hill Road